Palestinians welcome foreign support in inquiry into reporter's death | Entertainment

 Palestinians welcome foreign support in inquiry into reporter's death

 The U.N.
 Security Council has strongly condemned the killing and called for an "immediate, thorough, transparent, and fair and impartial investigation".
-Hussein al Sheikh, a senior Palestinian Authority (PA) official, said on Twitter it would welcome the participation of all international bodies in its inquiry.
+Hussein al Sheikh, a senior Palestinian Authority official, said on Twitter the authority would welcome the participation of all international bodies in its inquiry.

 The authority has rejected an offer from Israel, which has voiced regret over Abu Akleh's death, to cooperate in the investigation.
-Israel police initially said some of the mourners near the coffin at Abu Akleh's funeral threw stones at police officers.
+Israel's police said on Saturday it had tried "to facilitate a calm and dignified funeral ... and had coordinated the funeral arrangements with her family.
+Unfortunately, hundreds of rioters tried to sabotage the ceremony and harm the police."

-In a later statement issued overnight, police said the mourners had not kept to the original funeral arrangement and "threatened the driver of the hearse and then proceeded to carry the coffin on an unplanned procession to the cemetery by foot".
-"Israeli Police intervened to disperse the mob and prevent them from taking the coffin, so that the funeral could proceed as planned in accordance with the wishes of the family," police said.
+"As with any operational incident, and certainly an incident in which police officers were exposed to violence by rioters and in which force was subsequently used by the police, the Israel Police will be looking into the events that ensued during the funeral," a statement said.
+Findings from its investigation will be presented in coming days, it added.

 At a hospital in Jerusalem, a Palestinian died on Saturday of wounds inflicted during clashes with Israeli security forces three weeks ago at the al-Aqsa mosque compound.
 It was the first fatality from clashes at the sensitive holy site in several years.